pedrodeffanti/pedrodeffanti/README.md

 - 👋 Hi, I'm Pedro
-- 👀 I'm interested in MySQL Workbench, HTML, Java, Power BI, QA
+- 👀 I'm interested in SQL using MySQL Workbench, Python and Power BI.
-- 🌱 I am currently learning Git and Java
+- 🌱 I am currently learning Python.
 - 💞️ I'm looking to collaborate in all areas of development
 - 📫 How to contact me? pedrodeffantijr@gmail.com -  (19) 98241-5059 - whatsapp (19) 99938-1003